easingthemes/ssh-deploy/README.md

-# rsync deployments
+# ssh deployments

-This GitHub Action deploys *everything* in `GITHUB_WORKSPACE` to a folder on a server via rsync over ssh.
+This GitHub Action deploys specific directory from `GITHUB_WORKSPACE` to a folder on a server via rsync over ssh.

-This action would usually follow a build/test action which leaves deployable code in `GITHUB_WORKSPACE`.
+This action would usually follow a build/test action which leaves deployable code in `GITHUB_WORKSPACE`, eg `dist`;

 # Required SECRETs